|Nr.||Ersatzteil||Spare Part||Pièce de rechange||Notes|

 Some military and commercial P210 pistols were made with extra “top ends” comprising slides and barrels in various barrel lengths and calibers, numbered en suite with the frame.
 If you have a set like that, please take care to keep it together.

 There are three kinds of factory slide finish.
-The polished finish appears on P210-1 and some P210-3 commercial variations and on the first, second, and third Swiss military contract deliveries, numbered from A100001 to A109710.
-Brushed finish appears on most commercial pistols made between early Sixties and mid-Seventies; it was gradually phased out from the fourth Swiss military contract delivery, Ausführung (a), numbered from A109711 to circa A120500.
-Lastly, sand-blasted finish appears on late production commercial pistols and the fourth Swiss military contract delivery, Ausführung (b), numbered from circa A120500 to A213110.
+The polished finish appears on P210-1 and some P210-3 commercial variations, and on the 1st, 2nd, and 3rd deliveries within the 1st Swiss military contract, numbered from A100001 to A109710.
+Brushed finish appears on most commercial pistols made between early Sixties and mid-Seventies; it was gradually phased out in the transitionary model (Übergangsmodell) of the 4th delivery within the 2nd Swiss military contract (2.
+Ausführung, 4.
+Lieferung), numbered from A109711 to circa A120500.
+Lastly, sand-blasted finish appears on late production commercial pistols and the tail end of the 2nd Swiss military contract, numbered from circa A120500 to A213110.

 Early slides are distinguished by their lower rails being milled down almost all the way to the dust cover of the frame, with the slide in battery.
-This design appears on all SP47/8 pistols and a few early commercial P210 variants.
+This design appears on all SP47/8 pistols and a few early commercial P210 variants, as well as the entire 1st Swiss military contract and the transitionary models of the second contract for the P49 pistols, and the 1st, 2nd, and 5th HTK deliveries of the Danish m/49.
 On later slides, the lower rails stand proud of the frame rail channel, their width in line with the slide profile.

 The Neuhausen design brief of building a Browning-style, short recoil, swinging barrel autopistol with the accuracy of a Luger, inspired key improvements of the pistol’s barrel.
 SIG engineers dispensed with the barrel swinging link, faithfully adapted by Charles Petter from the M1911.
 In the test prototype numbered 6004, SIG used two links pivoting around common upper and lower axes, for the sake of stabilizing the barrel trajectory during the cycling of the action.
 This costly and complicated arrangement was superseded in the test prototype numbered 6007, by incorporation of two precisely milled surfaces, a locking device slot (Verriegelungsnut), inspired by the corresponding features of the Radom Vis, and twin locking device curves (Verriegelungskurven), protected under Swiss Patent No. 270873.
 This arrangement allowed the barrel to remain coupled to the slide in cycling under recoil, until the bullet left the bore, whereupon the chamber started to drop for unlocking the action.